 Causes of Sideswipe Collisions

-Driver distraction.
+- Distracted driving.
 Sometimes a driver looks away, takes their hands off of the wheel, or is simply not paying attention.
 Any activity that diverts attention from driving, even for a few seconds, can lead to an accident.
-Common distractions include texting, cell phone use, navigation systems, the radio, eating, or grooming.
+Common distract include texting, cell phone use, navigation systems, the radio, eating, or grooming.
 Such distractions pull a driver’s attention away from the road, sometimes causing them to drift out of their lanes or fail to check a blind spot when making a lane change.

 Common scenarios that can lead to sideswipe collisions include:

 - A high-clearance vehicle, such as a truck, for which the driver fails to check their blind spot during a lane change.

 - Sideswipe collisions often happen when a car is attempting to merge onto another road or highway.
 When merging from an on-ramp, the merging car may fail to yield to highway traffic, or another driver may fail to switch to the opposite lane if doing so is reasonably safe.

 - Someone makes a lane change and fails to check their mirrors and blind spots or is simply inattentive.

 - Improper turns.
 When there is more than one turn lane, and two vehicles are turning simultaneously, one of the vehicles may misjudge the distance, turn too tightly or too wide and cause a sideswipe event with the vehicle next to it.

 - Drivers may try to cut in front of another vehicle or misjudge the distance between two cars.